You Have Role Clarity.

 -

-You’re done guessing what to write and want a clear process that connects your CyberCompass work to a resume and LinkedIn that fit your new direction.
+You’re done guessing what to write and want a clear process on how to build a resume and LinkedIn that fit your new direction.

 If you’re ready to do focused work that actually changes how employers perceive you, you’re in the right place.